Numerical Analysis of differential equations on weighted Sobolev spaces: beyond classical orthogonal polynomials: Introduction

-Orthogonal polynomials~\cite{Abramowitz1970HandbookSeries,Deift2000OrthogonalApproach, Gautschi2004OrthogonalPolynomials,1990OrthogonalPolynomials,Szego1939OrthogonalPolynomials} have been a topic of interest since the birth of Numerical Analysis and much is known about their construction, asymptotic behaviour, relation with special functions and random matrices, zeroes etc. However, disappointingly, almost all the resolutions of differential equations with orthogonal polynomials are achieved using the classical families (Fourier, Hermite, Jacobi and Laguerre)~\cite{Driscoll2014}.
-One of the reasons is that these classical families have the property that the derivative of a classical orthogonal polynomial is a polynomial in the same family.
-Therefore, these bases allow for simple representations of the differentiation operator $\partial_x$ (typically diagonal, maybe up to a shift), which makes them very convenient for the study of differential equations.
+Orthogonal polynomials~\cite{Abramowitz1970HandbookSeries,Deift2000OrthogonalApproach, Gautschi2004OrthogonalPolynomials,1990OrthogonalPolynomials,Szego1939OrthogonalPolynomials} are among the oldest and most fundamental objects in Numerical Analysis, and much is known about their asymptotic behaviour, zeroes, relations with special functions and random matrices, etc. Moreover, they admit a simple construction via a three-term recurrence relation

+However, somewhat disappointingly, almost all the resolutions of differential equations using orthogonal polynomials rely on the classical families (Fourier, Hermite, Jacobi and Laguerre)~\cite{Driscoll2014}.
+The main reason is that these classical families have the property that the derivative of a classical orthogonal polynomial is a polynomial in the same family.
+Therefore, these bases allow for a simple representation of the differentiation operator $\partial_x$ (typically diagonal, maybe up to a shift), which makes them very convenient for the study of differential equations.

-However, some (non-quantitative) results in Functional Analysis~\cite{Bakry1994LhypercontractiviteSemigroupes,Bakry2014AnalysisOperators} (most notably in Probability Theory) show that the Sobolev embedding $H^1(\nu)\hookrightarrow L^2(\nu)$ is often compact, even beyond the classical weights.
-In principle, this allows for the approximation of compact operators on these spaces with finite-dimensional matrices on the computer, in order to solve equations of the type
+Nevertheless, even if $\nu$ is not a classical weight, it is known~\cite{Bakry1994LhypercontractiviteSemigroupes,Bakry2014AnalysisOperators} that if $V$ grows fast enough at infinity, the Sobolev embedding $H^1(\nu)\hookrightarrow L^2(\nu)$ is compact (one actually expects that the faster $V$ grows, the better the compactness).
+In particular, such compactness results have been useful in the pen-and-paper analysis of (possibly nonlinear) Fokker--Planck equations~\cite{Escobedo1987VariationalEquation} and Schr\"odinger type equations~\cite{Kavian1994Self-similarEquation}.
+These equations can be reformulated~\cite{Pavliotis2014StochasticApplications} as